Glade Brook pitches 'extraordinary opportunity' in tech debt amid coronavirus

 “We see an extraordinary opportunity to invest,” the marketing document says, given a recent shift in financing for private technology companies from traditional equity to debt as companies seek to avoid repricing their equity amidst the economic crisis.

 The fund's first investment, according to a person familiar with the situation, will be a portion of a new $1 billion loan to Airbnb.
-Reuters reported Tuesday night that Airbnb was in advanced talks for new debt (here), just weeks after it closed a $1 billion investment from private equity firms.
+Reuters reported Tuesday night that Airbnb was in advanced talks for new debt here , just weeks after it closed a $1 billion investment from private equity firms.

 Other investments could include loans to media, entertainment, cloud computing and fitness companies, with yields of between 7% and 12% and expected returns of between 25% and 50% over 24 months, according to the document.